 Walking with his head held slightly downcast, Kiyro walked through the arching hallways.
 He scanned his surroundings with his peripheral vision to watch where he was going.
 The doors suddenly burst open, and students streamed out of classrooms like a flood.
 He had to watch his steps to avoid crashing into anyone.

 Do these people have no eyes and don’t see where they are going?
 Kiyro grumbled his distaste.
-He had to dodge a couple of times in order to avoid being run over.
+He had to dodge a couple of times to avoid being run over.

-“I’m really really sorry.”
-He bends over to help pick up the spilled books that scattered around the ground in that moment, when the student turned his back on him, he carefully pickpocketed the male student and stole the black hat.
+“I’m really, really sorry.”
+He bent over to help pick up the spilled books that scattered around the ground at that moment; when the student turned his back on him, he carefully pickpocketed the male student and stole the black hat.

 Quickly gathering up his books, he slipped the hat underneath him.
-Reaching out towards the male student, Kiyro handed him the spilled books that were the male student’s.
+Then, reaching out to the male student, Kiyro handed him the spilled books that were the male student’s.
 The male student got up and left, leaving Kiyro on the ground.
 He watched him leave before he got up from the ground.

 Kiyro pulled out the stolen cap.
 He put on the black cap, covering half of his face.
 It was not that he liked stealing.
-He felt that improvisation was needed to cover half his face as much as possible.
-He noticed a couple of camera’s that he passed by and he made sure to keep his head down trying his best to keep hidden.
-Now with the hat on, he didn’t need to keep looking down, it was giving him a neck cramp.
+He noticed a couple of cameras that he passed by and kept his head down, trying his best to keep it hidden.
+Now with the hat on, he didn’t need to keep looking down; it gave him a neck cramp.

 Turning right towards the next hallway, he eventually came to a classroom.
-Opening the door, he noticed a dozen of students already seated in their respective seats.
-He stopped and scanned around trying to find the location where he had to place the selenite.
-It was next to the windowsill, where a group of students were huddled around in a group.
+Opening the door, he noticed a dozen students already seated in their respective seats.
+He stopped and scanned around, trying to find where he had to place the Selenite.
+It was next to the windowsill, where a group of students had huddled.

-“You’re kidding me right?”
+“You’re kidding me, right?”
 Kiyro silently worded.
-He noticed a seat behind them, and he had begun to walk towards it.
+He noticed a seat behind them and began walking towards it.

-Right behind him, the professor followed him in and walked up towards his desk.
-The chattering died down and they turned towards the professor.
-Kiyro made his way and sat behind the group that scattered like flies and went to their seats.
+Right behind him, the professor followed him in and walked up to his desk.
+The chattering died down, and they turned towards the professor.
+Kiyro made his way, sat behind the group that scattered like flies, and went to their seats.

 “I see.
-Well than welcome Kyle.
-Please take off your Alive gear, even though this is a liberal arts gaming class, I would appreciate it if you didn’t use it while in class unless I allow it.”
+Well, then welcome, Kyle.
+Please take off your Alive gear; even though this is a liberal art gaming class, I would appreciate it if you didn’t use it while in class unless I allow it.”

-Kiyro reluctantly raised his Alive gear and placed it ontop of his cap.
-This was going to be a bit harder than he expected in keeping contact with his team mates.
+Kiyro reluctantly raised his Alive gear and placed it on his cap.
+This was going to be a bit harder than he expected to keep in contact with his teammates.

-“Now then today we will be studying on the continuation of game design from our last lesson.”
-The professor picked up a erasable marker and began writing on the board.
+“Now then, today we will be studying the continuation of game design from our last lesson.”
+The professor picked up an erasable marker and began writing on the board.
 “The designer creates an experience for the players to enjoy.
-It’s not only the story, the game play, mechanics, and music.
-As a player we all want to know what it is like to live in the shoes of our character.
-With that being said, as a designer we need to create a world and events that let players experience the different emotional roller coasters that the main character will experience throughout their journey.
-From interaction with the world, the characters, and even the story line, each has its own place like a cog of a wheel in a giant puzzle piece.
-The more that our senses are pulled into the game, the more the players will feel like they are the character themselves.
+It’s not only the story, the gameplay, mechanics, and music.
+As a player, we all want to know what it is like to live in our character’s shoes.
+With that being said, as a designer, we need to create a world and events that let players experience the different emotional roller coasters that the main character will experience throughout their journey.
+The more our senses are pulled into the game, the more the players will feel like they are the character.
 In the past, we had games that only stimulated our visual and sound senses.
-Now in virtual reality, all five of our senses are stimulated bringing it close to reality.
-Whether it be a full on deep immersion to the game giving you the interaction of a life-time or a dangerous addiction that replaces drugs.”
+Now in virtual reality, all five of our senses are stimulated, bringing it close to reality.
+Whether it be a full-on deep immersion to the game giving you the interaction of a lifetime or a dangerous addiction that replaces drugs.”

 The students listened diligently, interested in what the professor had to say.
 Even Kiyro was interested in what the professor was going to say.
-“In the end, a game designer creates the game on the act of what a game should be.
-Throughout the process the game will change because certain things don’t work or certain mechanics fit better than the rest.”
+“In the end, a game designer creates the game based on realityt.”

 One of the students raised their hands.

-“Professor Stein, what are the main reason designers make games?”
+“Professor Stein, what are the main reasons designers make games?”

-The surrounding students chuckled at his question, thinking that the answer was simple.
+The surrounding students chuckled at his question, thinking the answer was simple.

 “That question in itself sounds simple but is a difficult question to answer.”
-Then Professor Stein walked back and forth in silence deep in thought.
-“Everyone has a different answer to that questions.
-Some are simple, others are complex, but the majority of the answers would be for entertainment or for fun.
-Think of it like this, as a designer you are creating a world that you want to experience, fantasize about and possibly live in.
-Just like an author that thinks up a story to write for their books.
-At first it is only for themselves, but then as the audience grows, they share that same world and experience with the people around them.
-In that story and experiences, there are designers who created their world to emphasize something important to the players by creating hidden messages that the players have to uncover.
-Other times it’s for the immersion and a escape of reality for the weary souls living in the real world.
-The list goes on and on each different and unique.”
+Then Professor Stein walked back and forth in silence, deep in thought.
+“Everyone has a different answer to that question.
+Some are simple, others are complex, but most of the answers would be for entertainment or fun.
+Think of it like this, as a designer, you are creating a world you want to experience, fantasize about, and possibly live in, just like an author that thinks up a story to write for their books.
+At first, it is only for themselves, but as the audience grows, they share that same world and experience with the people around them.
+In that story and experiences, some designers created their world to emphasize something important to the players by creating hidden messages that the players have to uncover.
+Other times it’s for the immersion and an escape from reality for the weary souls living in the real world.
+The list goes on and on, each different and unique.”

 Kiyro raised his hands with a question in mind.

-“Then sir, what about the game Growth?
-Someone like you who has designed games before and teaches class.
-What are your thoughts on the reason behind the creation of the game itself?”
+“Then, sir, what about the game Growth?
+Someone like you who has designed games before and teaches the class.
+What are your thoughts on the reason behind the game’s creation?”

 “That is a bit of a difficult question to answer.
-From what I am seeing there are a couple of things that I noticed about the game of Growth and the division of the Two gears.”
+However, I noticed some things about the game of Growth and the division of the Two gears.”

-The students that were once falling asleep bolted awake and leaned in closer to listen to what he had to say.
+The students that were once falling asleep jolted awake and leaned in closer to listen to what he had to say.

 “The first one is the Alive gear.
-It seemed to be aimed to create more social interaction with their surrounding neighbors and people that they have not ever talked to with the help of real world quests.
-By doing this it forces the younger generation and even the older generation to interact more with people by making it into a fun social activity.
-In the past, there has been a sharp decline of knowing who lived next door to you and the social activities between neighbors has become isolated in the U.S. and many other countries.
+It seemed to be aimed at creating more social interaction with their surrounding neighbors and people that they had not ever talked to with the help of real-world quests.
+Doing this forces the younger and even the older generation to interact more with people by making it a fun social activity.
+In the past, there has been a sharp decline in who you knew next door.
 As the introduction to the quest, the number of social settings has increased exponentially.
-With the forcing of players to stop playing the virtual reality game for a week in a sense it gives players a different route to play the game and keep the activities between people.”
+With the forcing of players to stop playing the virtual reality game for a week in a sense, it gives players a different route to play the game and keep the activities between people.”
 Professor Stein stopped for a moment collecting his thoughts.
-He placed the marker down on the desk and faced towards the student’s head on.
+Then, he placed the marker on the desk and faced the student head-on.

-“To know your neighbors and start to take the initiative to understand and learn them brings people of different races and religion together.
-Yes there would be bickering and arguments, but the goal of the Alive gear is interaction, whether it be good or bad.
+“To know your neighbors and start to take the initiative to understand and learn them brings people of different races and religions together.
+Yes, there would be bickering and arguments, but the goal of the Alive gear is interaction, whether good or bad.
 The outcome is always changing.”

 “Then what about the Sense gear?”

 “That one seems a bit complicated.
-I haven’t truly seen many detailed patterns as of yet, but being the first game to have all five senses is an achievement in itself.
-With the coming of new age technology it opens up new doors to different activities one could not do in real life but now it can be done in a virtual setting.
-Though there has been something that has been bothering me…” Professor Stein voice trailed off into the distance as he was thinking about something.
+I haven’t truly seen many detailed patterns yet, but being the first game to have all five senses is an achievement.
+The coming of new-age technology opens up new doors to different activities one could not do in real life, but now it can be done in a virtual setting.
+Though there has been something that has been bothering me….”
+Professor Stein’s voice trailed off into the distance as he thought about something.
 “It’s not important.
-All in all it seems the concept that the game focus heavily on is interaction between people.
+All in all, it seems the concept that the game focuses heavily on is the interaction between people.
 Anyways back to our main focus about game design.”

 Professor Stein continued on with his lecture.
-One-by-one his team mates voice was heard softly through his Alive gear.
-Kiyro had to focus to hear the voice over the Professor Stein’s voice.
-Luckily enough he was able to hear them.
+One-by-one his teammate’s voice was heard softly through his Alive gear.
+Kiyro had to focus on hearing Professor Stein’s voice.
+Luckily enough, he was able to hear them.

 “I’m in the maintenance room.
 It’s quite dark in here,” said Isabel.

 “You guys are better off than me.”
-Alex voice over encompassed the others.
+Alex’s voice-over encompassed the others.
 “I’m in the principal office.”

 “I think I’m in trouble.”